Updated Mar 05, 2026

 How should placements work now?

 Students report that variable rota stability and opaque information undermine learning and increase costs.
 Treat placements as a designed service: confirm site capacity before timetables go live, publish and protect rota windows, and provide concise pre-placement information on travel and time expectations.
 Incorporate a short, structured on-site feedback moment during every placement so issues are resolved in situ.
-These habits reduce uncertainty and align with what adult nursing feedback highlights most strongly about placements.
+These habits reduce uncertainty and reflect what adult nursing feedback highlights most strongly about placements.

 Why does online learning feel disconnected for nurse training?